ipspace/netlab/docs/defaults.md

 * Convert the variable name to lowercase.
 * Remove the `netlab_` prefix.
 * Replace underscores with dots.
+Replace double underscores with underscores.
 * Set the corresponding value in the topology defaults.

 For example, the `NETLAB_DEVICE` variable sets the **defaults.device** parameter and the `NETLAB_BGP_AS` variable sets the **defaults.bgp.as** parameter.